winitzki/scall/tutorial/programming_dhall.md

 This type signature is similar to that of `bizip2` from `Applicative2`, except that the type parameters are no longer arbitrary (`F a s`, `F b t`) but are constrained via another functor `L`.
 While an evidence of `Applicative2 F` exists only for some bifunctors `F`, `BizipP F` can be implemented for all polynomial bifunctors `F`.

-The "P" in `bizipP` stands for "padding", and we will explain   shortly that the type signature of `bizipP` is flexible enough to implement .
+The "P" in `bizipP` stands for "padding", and we will show below that the type signature of `bizipP` is flexible enough to implement padding behavior required for some data structures.

+#### Generic implementations

 Now we turn to implementing  `zip` for greatest fixpoint types.
 For a given  pattern bifunctor `F`, we will consider two cases: when we have evidence of `Applicative2 F`, and when we have  `BizipP F`.